PeterEB/coap-shepherd/README.md

 *************************************************
 <a name="API_observe"></a>
 ### cnode.observe(path[, callback])
-Start observing a Resource on the Client Device.
-[TBD] Support Object and Object Instance observation.
-[TODO] You should support Object Instance observation.
-And just say that you don't support the observation on an Object at this moment.
+Start observing an Object Instance or a Resource on the Client Device. **coap-shepherd** don't support the observation on an Object at this moment.

 **Arguments:**

-1. `path` (_String_): path of the allocated Resource on the remote Client Device.
+1. `path` (_String_): path of the allocated Object Instance or Resource on the remote Client Device.
 2. `callback` (_Function_): `function (err, rsp) { }`.
 The `rsp` object has a status code to indicate whether the operation is successful.

     * `rsp.status` (_String_)